LuKC1024/register-allocation/README.md

 # register-allocation

+This OCaml library implements the algorithm described in:

-Implement in OCaml Pfenning, Frank, and André Platzer.
+> Pfenning, Frank, and André Platzer.
 "Lecture Notes on Register Allocation."
 (2009).

+## TODO

+- examples
+- unit testing